maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-turning-vim-into-an-javascript-ide.markdown

 It works!

 ## Lint
 A lint checks a source code for bugs, stylistic errors.
-It's an important tool for writing high quality code.
+It's an important tool for writing high-quality code.

 ALE is a modern lint plugin for Vim.
 ALE checks your code in the real time mode (while you edit your code).
-Actually ALE is a layer between Vim and a lint tool.
+Actually, ALE is a layer between Vim and a lint tool.
 We will use ESlint as a lint tool for a JS code.

 Add to `.vimrc`:
 {% highlight plain %}